-Those who inherit an IRA from an deceased IRA account holder, don’t experience changes under new laws if the account holder passed away prior to January 1 2020.
-Those who inherit an IRA from an original account holder who dies after December 31 2019 have to empty them within ten years after the death of the account holder.
+Those who inherit an IRA from a deceased IRA account holder, don’t experience changes under new laws if the account holder passed away prior to Jan.
+1, 2020.
+Those who inherit an IRA from an original account holder who dies after Dec.
+31, 2019, have to empty them within ten years after the death of the account holder.
 The result of this is that fewer beneficiaries will be able to extend distributions over their lifetime.

 There are five types of beneficiaries who are exempt from the post-death payout rule.
 Surviving spouses, the chronically ill, disabled individuals, minor children, and beneficiaries not older than 10 years old are exempt from the rule.